 He then became executive vice president of Tata Consultancy Services, a technology firm based in India.
 He managed a team of 80 engineers and scientists working on advanced encryption methods, open source software, quantitative finance and bioinformatics.

 "My success as an administrator has come from listening to people and reacting in order to build a highly functional team," he said.

-He retired from the company in 2009 and now heads UT Dallas' Bioengineering Department, which collaborates with different schools within the University, and with UT Southwestern Medical Center and the University of Texas at Arlington.
+He retired from the company in 2009, when he joined UT Dallas to lead the Bioengineering Department, which collaborates with different schools within the University, and with UT Southwestern Medical Center and the University of Texas at Arlington.

 Vidyasagar speaks six languages: Telugu, Tamil, Hindi, English, French and Japanese, and is currently learning ancient Greek.